 - a.
 Movements/Disposals which relate to the transfer of assets (inter departmental transfers) - b.
-Changes in the estimated useful lives of assets for depreciation purposes. - c.
+Changes in the estimated useful lives of assets for depreciation purposes.

+- c.
 The identification of impairment losses on assets by following the procedures as outlined in Section 18 of this policy document.

 - 7. Shall certify in writing that they have assessed and identified impairment losses on all assets as outlined in Section 18 of this policy document.

-- Shall ensure that all obsolete and damaged asset items, accompanied by the relevant asset form and attached disposal forms, are handed in to the Asset Management Unit without delay.
+- 8. Shall ensure that all obsolete and damaged asset items, accompanied by the relevant asset form and attached disposal forms, are handed in to the Asset Management Unit without delay.

 - 9. Shall be responsible for maintaining and managing their own Strategic Business Unit Inventory Listing (DIL) for items that will not be recorded in the Fixed Asset Register or Insignificant Items Register.
 These inventory assets are acquired via the operational budget.
 The information to be recorded in the DIL must include the description, quantity and location of the items.

 - 10. Shall ensure that the correct cost element and description are being used before authorising any requisitions.

 - 11. Shall not procure any asset until the asset number is obtained; asset number allocated and will ensure that assets are bar-coded by the Asset Management Unit and insured by Finance (Insurance Department).

-- 12. The detailed projects as created, are categorized and classified as follows:
+- 12. The detailed projects as created, are categorized, and classified as follows: a.

-- a.
 Immovable Assets:

 - i.
 Infrastructure assets

 - ii.
-Buildings
+Administrative Buildings

 - iii.
 Land

 - iv.
 Community Assets

 - v.
 Recreational Facilities

-- vi.
-Asset under construction (WIP) (Only an asset after completion)

 - vii.
-Town Developments
+Asset pederconstruction (WIP) (Only an asset after completion)

 - viii.
 Investment Properties

 - ix.
 Intangible assets

 - x.
 Agricultural assets

+- xi.
+Heritage assets

+- xii.
+Living Resources

+- xiii.
+Social Housing